PearSquirrel/Mouse-Tracker/README.md

 3. `npm install`

-4. if sass isn't already installed: sudo gem install sass
+4. if SaSS isn't already installed: `sudo gem install sass`

 To compile from source to distribuion: